zmadscientist/OjitoDiscoveries/README.md

 # Mammoth mesa

-I dubbed Mammtoh mesa based on the shape of inerconnecting mesa and knob which taken together resemble the profile of a mammoth head, tusk, and trunk.
-We have discovered HUNDREDS of bone fragments in situ in the cliff or in landslid boulders here.
+I dubbed Mammoth mesa based on the shape of interconnecting mesa and knob which taken together resemble the profile of a mammoth head, tusk, and trunk.
+We have discovered HUNDREDS of bone fragments in situ in the cliff or in land-slid boulders here.
 Multiple species but most likely allosaurus and diplodocus bits but likely others as well.

-Large saurpod rib heads, rib of allosaurus most likely, a probable theorpod spine in situ in a large boulder, multiple saurpod limbs, saoropod and likley allosaurus vertebrae.
+Large sauropod rib heads, rib of allosaurus most likely, a probable therapod spine in situ in a large boulder, multiple sauropod limbs, saoropod and likely allosaurus vertebrae.

 [MM Mesa large limb boulder](https://scaniverse.com/scan/qpgtfdvnkpwv6abp)